JoseCalucag/Surfs_Up/README.md

 <br/>

 As we look at the summaries for both months, we can point out some key differences:
-* The count is low in December by 183 days.
-That is possible because December has an extra day than June.
-Outside of that, we can conclude that possible missing data due to NaN and incomplete data.
+* The count is lower in December by 183 days.
+As we would like to have our datasets to be fairly the same, we should account that the difference can be cause two ways: 1) December has an extra day than June and 2) there may be incomplete or missing data.
 * Obviously, we are seeing lower temperatures in December; but not as drastic considering we're in a fairly tropical environment.
 For instance, we're seeing a 8 degree difference in the lower quartile (25%) while we're seeing only a 3 degree difference in the high quartile (75%).
 * The Standard Variation is .5 higher in June.
 So, we're seeing more variation in temperatures in June where we're seeing more constant temps in December.

 <h3>Summary</h3>
-Simply, we can see that the temperatures are fairly even keel without not so much deviation.
-Like, you are in Oahu with tropic weather fronts!
-So, temerature wise, you're gonna see basically the same weather all year round.
-For future analysis, we should see other weather data like precipitation and humidity levels annually to see how it would effect customer traffic.
-Furthermore, I would also see tourist data from hotel and airlines to see if this can also effect your business.
+Simply, we can see that the temperatures are fairly even keel without so much deviation.
+Like, you are in a tropical city!
+You are generally going see the same temperature all year round.
+For future analysis, my client should consider looking at other weather factors like precipitation and humidity  to see how it they can effect consumer traffic.
+Furthermore, my client should also consider seeing data from hotel and airlines to see if there was an influx of tourists coming in for June and December.